ShararAwsaf/Algorithms-Course/Course-Contents/assignments/A3/A3-implementation-analysis/readme.txt

 NOTE:
 1. Data was generated based on ./data/data_52.txt
-2. In case of shift counts, only counting the mismatch shifts not the cases where a match happens
+2. In case of shift counts, counting the matched & mismatch shifts not the cases where a match happens

 -------------------------------------------------------------------